tgstation/tgstation/.github/guides/STANDARDS.md

 ### RegisterSignal() - override

 Each atom can only register a signal on the same object once, or else you will get a runtime.
-Overridiing signals is usually a bug, but if you are confident that it is not, you can silence this runtime with `override = TRUE`.
+Overriding signals is usually a bug, but if you are confident that it is not, you can silence this runtime with `override = TRUE`.

 ```dm
 RegisterSignal(fork, COMSIG_FORK_STAB, .proc/on_fork_stab, override = TRUE)